NYAN-x-CAT/Lime-Crypter/README.md

 # LimeCrypter

-An obfuscation tool for .Net files.
-Applying some evasion techniques to bypass anti-virus softwares and install a persistence in the machine.
+An obfuscation tool for .Net + Native files.
+Applying some evasion techniques to bypass anti-virus software and install a persistence in the machine.
+Also, the output payload can be binded with a legit application while it bytes are being injected to legit process as well.

 ## Main Features